 We have concentrated substantially all of our research and development efforts on experimental methods for the treatment of Alzheimer's disease.
 Prior efforts by biopharmaceutical companies in the field of neurodegenerative diseases, including efforts to develop new treatments for Alzheimer's disease, have seen many failures and very limited clinical success.
-Since 2003, many new types and classes of drugs have been developed and tested in Alzheimer's disease, including monoclonal antibodies, gamma secretase modulators and inhibitors, β -site amyloid precursor protein cleaving enzyme (BACE) inhibitors, receptor for advanced glycation end-products (RAGE) inhibitors, nicotinic partial agonists and allosteric modulators, serotonin subtype receptor (5HT6) antagonists, and others, but virtually all of these scientific programs have failed in Phase 3 or earlier testing.
+Since 2003, many new types and classes of drugs have been developed and tested in Alzheimer's disease, including monoclonal antibodies, gamma secretase modulators and inhibitors, β-site amyloid precursor protein cleaving enzyme (BACE) inhibitors, receptor for advanced glycation end-products (RAGE) inhibitors, nicotinic partial agonists and allosteric modulators, serotonin subtype receptor (5HT6) antagonists, and others, but virtually all of these scientific programs have failed in Phase 3 or earlier testing.
 Developing and, if approved, commercializing a novel treatment for Alzheimer's disease subjects us to many challenges, including obtaining regulatory approval from FDA and other regulatory authorities who have only a limited set of precedents to rely on.
-Notwithstanding the substantial challenges historically associated with the development of new treatments for Alzheimer's disease.
+Notwithstanding the substantial challenges historically associated with the development of new treatments for Alzheimer's disease, we seek to improve brain health by addressing the neurodegeneration and neuroinflammation components of Alzheimer's disease.
 Our lead drug candidate for Alzheimer's disease is based on a new approach of stabilizing-but not removing-a critical protein in the brain.
 We cannot be certain that our novel technologies will yield clinical results that support the approval of a safe and effective therapeutic product or, if approvable, that such a product will be marketable.
 In addition, because FDA has limited comparators to evaluate our lead drug candidate, we could experience a longer than expected regulatory review process and increased development costs.